top of page

 Jesus getting baptized.jpg

-CONFESSION - PENANCE
+SACRAMENT OF CONFESSION & PENANCE

 "If we confess our sins, He is faithful, He will forgive our sins and cleanse us from all iniquity.."
 (1 John 1:9)